anupama14609/matplotlib-exercise/resources.md

 19: Box plots are a great way to visualize the distribution, keeping the median, 25th 75th quartiles and the outliers in mind.
 However, you need to be careful about interpreting the size the boxes which can potentially distort the number of points contained within that group.
 So, manually providing the number of observations in each box can help overcome this drawback.

 20: Violin plot is a visually pleasing alternative to box plots.
 The shape or area of the violin depends on the number of observations it holds.
 However, the violin plots can be harder to read and it not commonly used in professional settings.

+21: Population pyramid can be used to show either the distribution of the groups ordered by the volumne.
+Or it can also be used to show the stage-by-stage filtering of the population as it is used below to show how many people pass through each stage of a marketing funnel.